Popular grants for UT researchers

 - ENW XS: This grant is open for university employees across the line: from postdoctoral researchers to full time professors.
 It and has several application rounds per year.
 It started in 2019 as a pilot where all applicants take part in the assessment of other XS proposals.
 It is meant for encouraging curiosity and new ideas in research as part of promising, high-risk projects

-- ENW KLEIN 0, KLEIN I and KLEIN II: These grants are intended for realising curiosity-driven, fundamental research of high quality or scientific urgency.
+- ENW M (previously called KLEIN): These grants are intended for realising curiosity-driven, fundamental research of high quality or scientific urgency.
 Researchers have the possibility to elaborate on creative and risky ideas and to realise scientific innovations that can form the basis for the research themes of the future.
 The KLEIN grants have a continuous application procedure.

-- ENW GROOT: This grant gives researchers the opportunity and freedom to strengthen or expand excellent, challenging and innovative lines of research, as a part of a consortium for curiosity-driven, fundamental research.
+- ENW XL (previously called GROOT): This grant gives researchers the opportunity and freedom to strengthen or expand excellent, challenging and innovative lines of research, as a part of a consortium for curiosity-driven, fundamental research.
+It is only open every two years.

-This curiosity-driven grant is for scientists who obtained their PhD >15 years ago and is focused on a research question rooted primarily in the social sciences and/or humanities.
+This curiosity-driven grant is for scientists who obtained their Ph.D.>15 years ago and is focused on a research question rooted primarily in the social sciences and/or humanities.
 The procedure has a pre-proposal and full proposal phase.
-There is one apllication round per year.
+There is one application round per year.

 This ZonMw Open Competition is a curiosity-driven research programme that gives the possibility to renew your research line, start new collaborations and preform innovative, groundbreaking science in the health domain.
 Innovative collaboration among new groups is a key criterion.
 Researchers with a PhD date >15 years ago are eligible to submit.
 The process involves a pre-proposal and full proposal phase.